vitesse-ftian/dgtools/plugin/go/src/vitessedata/esplugin_spq/README.md

 ElasticSearch XDrive Plugin Documentation
 =========================================

-ElasticSearch XDrive plugin is an interface between elasticsearch and deepgreen.
+ElasticSearch XDrive plugin is an interface between elasticsearch and deepgreen for real-time operations.
+It is used for real-time operation with fast and small dataset return from Elasticsearch.
 The plugin queries the elasticsearch via the REST APIs and return the result to deepgreen via xdrive.
+For data loading or bulk operation, please use esload_spq instead.

 ElasticSearch supported versions
 --------------------------------